 Gather the ingredients.

-Combine the mayonnaise, mustard, seasoning, and herbs into a food processor or high-speed blender.
+Combine all ingredients except the parsley and dill garnish into food processor or high-speed blender.
 Blend until completely smooth.

 Serve with crispy crab cakes and a salad with a light vinaigrette and garnish with fresh chopped parsley or dill if you'd like.